UPPMAX/uppmax_intro_python/docs/faq.md

 #### Reason 1: you want to learn advanced things

+!!! tip

     > I feel like maybe some things were a little basic
     > for me and I wish we had gotten into the more advanced stuff at the end.
     > But this really reinforced the basics for me and I'm still glad that I did it.

->
-> A learner from this course ([source](evaluations/20240830/README.md))
+    A learner from this course ([source](evaluations/20240830/README.md))

 When you have written your first scripts in Python and expect to learn new and more advanced things.